 MercyCare is committed to helping our members achieve a healthy birth outcome.
 See your healthcare provider if you know you are pregnant and follow their recommendations throughout your pregnancy.
-Additional community resources include:

-Ask your doctor for a referral if you are interested in this program.
 It is important to return to your doctor within six weeks after your childbirth for a postpartum check up.